Spokesman: Former first lady Barbara Bush in failing health

-HOUSTON (AP) — Former first lady Barbara Bush is in “failing health” and won’t seek additional medical treatment, a Bush family spokesman said Sunday.
+HOUSTON (AP) — Former first lady Barbara Bush is in “failing health” and won’t seek additional medical treatment, a Bush family spokesman said.

 McGrath did not elaborate as to the nature of Bush’s health problems.
-She has been treated for decades for Graves’ disease, which is a thyroid condition.
+She has been treated for decades for Graves’ disease, which is a thyroid condition, had heart surgery in 2009 for a severe narrowing of her main heart valve and was hospitalized a year before that for surgery on a perforated ulcer.

 “It will not surprise those who know her that Barbara Bush has been a rock in the face of her failing health, worrying not for herself — thanks to her abiding faith — but for others,” McGrath said.
 “She is surrounded by a family she adores, and appreciates the many kind messages and especially the prayers she is receiving.”